 Women in Leadership Today

-Currently, women today make up half of the workforce, but make up less than a quarter of directors on boards.
-Women don’t have a lack in education, drive, confidence, innovation or passion.
+Currently, women today make up half of the workforce but make up less than a quarter of directors on boards.
+Women don’t lack education, drive, confidence, innovation, or passion.

 But the sheer numbers are going to be hard to overcome.

 Right now, it is forecasted that women won’t reach salary parity with men until 62 years from now.
 Women hold 55 million jobs in America’s private sector.
 Women in leadership currently make up less than 5% of CEOs.
 And 36% of companies in the United States don’t have female leadership on their board of directors.